tlalinne/testing-gh-once-more/README.md

 These are the things I would like to talk about:
 * The universe and it's beauty
 * The wonderful prime numbers
-* My quest for proving Rieman hypothesis and winning one million dollars
+* My quest for proving Riemann hypothesis and winning one million dollars